mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Production code is all about abstractions.
 Good production code hides complexity in well-scoped functions and beautiful class hierarchies.
 It allows the reader to navigate a large system with ease, diving down into the details or jumping up to a higher level of abstraction.

 Test code is a different beast.
 Tests should have as little abstraction as possible.
+Every layer of indirection makes it more difficult to understand exactly what a test is doing.
 Tests are a diagnostic tool, so it should be as simple and obvious as possible.

 **Good production code is well-factored; good test code is *obvious*.**
 {: .notice--info}

+{% include image.html file="dane-deaner-272363-unsplash-cropped.jpg" alt="Image of a ruler" img_link=true max_width="325px" class="align-right" link_url="https://unsplash.com/photos/JNpmCYZID68" %}

 Think of a ruler.
 It's been around in roughly the same form for hundreds of years because it's simple and easy to interpret.
-What if I told a carpenter that I invented a new ruler that measured in "abstract ruler units" which they could convert to inches using a separate a chart?
-They'd smack me in the face with it.
+Suppose I invented a new ruler that measured in "abstract ruler units."
+Users could convert from "ruler units" to inches or centimeters with a conversion chart.
+If I offered such a ruler to a carpenter, they'd smack me in the face with it.
 When they use a ruler, they want the simplest answer and minimal layers of abstraction.

 Good test code is the same way.
 It should minimize the reader's cognitive load.